-The natural resources of the lower Maurice River have been lauded as being of national and international significance and have been documented through the inclusion of the area in federal designations such as the National Estuary Program, the Pinelands National Reserve and the Wild and Scenic Rivers Program.
+The natural resources of the lower Maurice River have been lauded as being of national and international significance and have been documented through the inclusion of the area in federal designations such as the National Estuary Program, the Pinelands National Reserve and upriver, the Wild and Scenic Rivers Program.
 These factors make it exceedingly important that the proposed solutions and investment of resources sustain the features identified in these designations.
 The current proposed BU of dredge material and other previously constructed and future projects align behind this common goal to provide erosion and flooding protection to these valuable wetlands and adjacent infrastructure.

 The Maurice River Federal navigation channel was last dredged in 1996.
 Prior to that year, maintenance dredging has only occurred in 1928 and 1932.
 Previously, the dredged material was not used beneficially.
-Maintenance dredging is not expected to be required more frequently in the future.
 In 1997, the state of New Jersey reconstructed 4,000 feet of the Heislerville dike with dense grade aggregate and recycled concrete rubble within the lower Maurice River are that was damaged due to storms.
 In 1998, the state of New Jersey positioned barges filled with concrete rubble and 2-4 ton capstones along the point of Basket Flats in the lower Maurice River.
 The purpose of this effort was to form a breakwater to stem the wave energy encroaching from the bay into the flooded marsh area of the Heislerville WMA and adjacent infrastructure.
 Stone-filled gabion baskets were placed on either side of this breakwater for erosion protection.